Smoking may slow gum healing after deep cleaning, study finds

 Summary

-This study looked at how smoking affects gum healing in people with stage II gum disease.
-Researchers measured two proteins (PLAP-1 and Sclerostin) in the gum fluid of 36 smokers and non-smokers before and after a deep cleaning.
-The goal was to see if smoking changes the body's healing response at the protein level.
+This study looked at how smoking affects gum healing after non-surgical treatment for stage II gum disease.
+Researchers measured two proteins (PLAP-1 and Sclerostin) in the gum fluid of 36 patients—both smokers and non-smokers—before and after deep cleaning.
+The goal was to see if smoking changes the body's healing response at a molecular level.

 Disclaimer